teachingaway/teachingaway.github.io/_posts/2015-03-05-startup-employee-equity-compensation.md

 <p class="big-text">I'm an IP lawyer without any particular expertise in equity compensation & tax law.
 I've been learning about options, vesting, and equity incentives because I'm jealous of lawyers who get to say things like "double-trigger acceleration with a two-year cliff."
-Here's a collection of some of my notes and some of the most informative blog posts I've found. </p>
+Here's a collection of my notes and some of the most informative blog posts I've found. </p>

 <div class="toc">